 Using the methods described above, I was able to assign precise values to some parameters, whilst others were constrained to a biologically plausible range of values.
 Based on a method used by Rozendaal et al. (2019), I ran simulations using random combinations of parameters from within those plausible ranges and measured the model’s response.
 This was done to determine the robustness of the model as it would replicate the differences in the canonical Shh pathway’s activity that would exist between the neurons of different individuals.

-I began this experiment by first using the ‘runif()’ command in RStudio to generate 10 random values within the ranges for each parameter that was generated in Experiment 2 (RStudio Team, 2015).
+I began this experiment by first using the ‘runif()’ command in RStudio (RStudio Team, 2015) to generate 10 random values within the ranges for each parameter that was generated in Experiment 2.
 This led to the formation of 10 sets of realistic parameter values which, alongside the literature values, were entered into the model and simulated over 3600 s with an interval size of 1 s, when Shh was added and removed from the model (Appendix Table 1; Appendix Table 2).
 Subsequently, this generated the output of 10 different simulations with Shh and 10 different simulations without Shh which were all saved as a CSV file into Excel using COPASI’s ‘Report’ function, so as to later be analysed using RStudio.
 Specifically, I analysed the maximum species concentrations that were generated in the simulations as most of the biochemical species reached equilibrium at a value of 0 nM.

 This was performed by using RStudio to generate boxplots of the maximum concentrations achieved over the 10 simulations by several of the modelled biochemical species.
 I did this to determine the model’s overall robustness to its parameters.
 Afterwards, the output of the 10 simulations with Shh and the 10 simulations without Shh were statistically analysed for the maximum concentrations of their ‘Proteins’ species.
 Specifically, this was performed using a Wilcoxon signed-rank test as two paired samples were being analysed that were not normally distributed (Appendix Figure 1).
 This analysis was done to determine whether there is a difference in the robustness of the model’s activity between the presence and absence of Shh.
 I chose to analyse maximum ‘Proteins’ concentrations given that, if the biochemical reactions occur as expected, this should only change in the presence of Shh.